Definition

 There are various ways to design a network with a DMZ.
 The two basic methods are to use either one or two firewalls, though most modern DMZs are designed with two firewalls.
 This approach can be expanded to create more complex architectures.

 A single firewall with at least three network interfaces can be used to create a network architecture containing a DMZ.
 The external network is formed by connecting the public internet -- via an internet service provider connection -- to the firewall on the first network interface.
-The internal network is formed from the second network interface, and the DMZ network itself is connected to the third network interface.
+The internal network is formed from the second network interface, and the DMZ network connects to the third network interface.

 Examples of DMZs

-• Industrial control systems (ICS).
+• Industrial control systems (ICSes).
 DMZs provide a potential solution to the security risks of ICSes.
-Industrial equipment, such as turbine engines, or ICSes are being merged with information technology (IT), which makes production environments smarter and more efficient, but it also creates a larger threat surface.
+Industrial equipment, such as turbine engines, or ICSes are being merged with information technology (IT), which makes production environments smarter and more efficient.
+But it also creates a larger threat surface.
 Much of the industrial or operational technology (OT) equipment connecting to the internet is not designed to handle attacks in the same way IT devices are.
 A DMZ can provide increased network segmentation that can make it harder for ransomware or other network threats to bridge the gap between IT systems and their more vulnerable OT counterparts.

 Learn how a honeypot can be placed in the DMZ to attract malicious traffic, keep it away from the internal network and let IT study its behavior.
+Read more about industrial demilitarized zone for industrial control systems, which can prevent operational environments from becoming compromised by IT threats.

-This was last updated in July 2021
+This was last updated in February 2025

-Continue Reading About DMZ in networking
+Continue Reading About What is a DMZ in networking?

 Dig Deeper on Network security